ShaheenHossain/eagle-12.1/doc/howtos/web.rst

         local.xxx = ...;
     }

-In Eagle ERP web, modules are declared as functions set on the global ``eagle`` variable.
+In Eagle web, modules are declared as functions set on the global ``eagle`` variable.
 The function's name must be the same as the addon (in this case ``oepetstore``) so the framework can find it, and automatically initialize it.

 When the web client loads your module it will call the root function and provide two parameters:

-* the first parameter is the current instance of the Eagle ERP web client, it gives access to various capabilities defined by the Eagle ERP (translations, network services) as well as objects defined by the core or by other modules.
+* the first parameter is the current instance of the Eagle web client, it gives access to various capabilities defined by the Eagle (translations, network services) as well as objects defined by the core or by other modules.
 * the second parameter is your own local namespace automatically created by the web client.
-Objects and variables which should be accessible from outside your module (either because the Eagle ERP web client needs to call them or because others may want to customize them) should be set inside that namespace.
+Objects and variables which should be accessible from outside your module (either because the Eagle web client needs to call them or because others may want to customize them) should be set inside that namespace.